-With the expansion, SIA and SilkAir plan to codeshare on Malaysia Airlines’ domestic flights and serve a total of 16 destinations in Malaysia.
+With the expansion, SIA and SilkAir plan to codeshare on Malaysia Airlines’ domestic flights and serve 16 destinations in Malaysia.

-In turn, Malaysia Airlines will progressively codeshare on flights between Singapore and Malaysia, Europe, South Africa, and other destinations once necessary approvals are granted.
+Malaysia Airlines will progressively codeshare on flights between Singapore and Malaysia, Europe, South Africa, and other destinations once the authorities grant the approvals.